PiedPipersNURE/smartcart-front/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+Setting up a React project:

+If you haven't already, you can create a new React project using Create React App, which is a popular tool for setting up React projects quickly.
+You can install it globally using npm with the command: lua npm install -g create-react-app

+Then, create a new React project with: lua npx create-react-app my-react-app
+Replace "my-react-app" with the desired name for your project.
+Navigating into your project directory:

+Once the project is created, navigate into the project directory: bash cd my-react-app
+Installing dependencies:
+To install dependencies required for your project, you'll use npm.
+For example, to install a package like react-router-dom, you can run:

+npm install react-router-dom
+Replace react-router-dom with the name of the package you want to install.
+Using installed packages:

+After installing a package, you can import and use it in your React components.
+For example, if you installed react-router-dom, you can import it in your components like this: javascript
+Копировать код
+import { BrowserRouter as Router, Route } from 'react-router-dom';
+Running the development server:

+To start the development server and view your React application in the browser, run: sql npm start
+This command starts the development server, compiles your React code, and opens your default web browser to view the application.
+Building your application:

+When you're ready to deploy your React application, you can build it using: arduino npm run build
+This command creates an optimized production build of your application in the build folder, which you can then deploy to a web server.
+Managing npm scripts:
+In your package.json file, you'll find a "scripts" section where you can define custom npm scripts for tasks like running tests, linting, or any other custom commands you need for your project.
 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).